 Conversations with intentional neighbors and FCS staff in which they expressed hope for more white and well-off South Atlanta residents suggest further tensions with Perkins’ ideal of liberated Black communities.
 While many intentional neighbors expressed deep care and friendship with their neighbors, some also displayed troubling views about diversity in South Atlanta.

-One intentional neighbor said, “I think we want to continue to grow in diversity.
+One intentional neighbor said in a 2015 research interview, “I think we want to continue to grow in diversity.
 There are more white people living there now than there were, but it's still a minority.”
 Here, the neighbor defines diversity as more white people moving into a predominantly Black neighborhood—or, perhaps, more Black people leaving.

-In an interview, FCS President Jim Wehner described a strategy to ‘flip’ South Atlanta:
+In a 2015 interview, FCS President Jim Wehner described a strategy to ‘flip’ South Atlanta:

 “We haven’t flipped the neighborhood completely... it was almost 85 percent rental when we first started.
 We want to flip that so it’s about 75 percent homeownership.
 So 75 percent homeownership, 25 percent, so there is still a place for rental in the neighborhood.
 But then of that 75 percent homeownership, we want a third of it to be low income families.”